alphagov/government-service-design-manual/Copy and content/styleguide.md

     -   in headlines
     -   links
     -   unusual terms
-    -   when referring to words or publications, for example: ‘Download the publication ‘Understanding Capital Gains Tax’ (PDF 360KB)’
+    -   when referring to words or publications, for example: 'Download the publication 'Understanding Capital Gains Tax' (PDF 360KB)'

     Double quotes
     -------------